 The command to keep the Sabbath occurs first in the Old Testament in the Ten Commandments.

-But when we come to the New Testament, we do not find the command to keep the Sabbath It is very interesting that the New Testament repeats all of the Ten Commandments except the one about keeping the Sabbath.
+It is then repeated in the Old Testament (Exodus 31:13; Deuteronomy 5:14-15).
+But when we come to the New Testament, we do not find the command to keep the Sabbath.
+The New Testament repeats all of the Ten Commandments except the one about keeping the Sabbath.

 We do not keep the Sabbath for another reason.
 The early church did not keep the Sabbath!
 They gathered together on the first day of the week – Sunday.

 On the first day of every week each one of you is to put aside and save, as he may prosper, so that no collections be made when I come.
-(NASB) 1 Cor.
-16:2
+1 Corinthians 16:2 (NASB)

 Old Mosaic Covenant Is Gone